MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/calls-meetings-bots-overview.md

 ## Microsoft Graph calling and meeting APIs

-Discover how to integrate calling and online meeting capabilities into your applications with the Microsoft Graph Communications API.
-Learn more about this powerful API and its features at https://learn.microsoft.com/en-us/graph/api/resources/communications-api-overview?view=graph-rest-1.0.

-Bots can perform the following functions by calling Microsoft Graph APIs for calls and online meetings:
+You can integrate calling and meeting capabilities into your Teams bots with Microsoft Graph APIs for calls and online meetings.
+Bots can perform the following functions by calling these APIs:

 | Capabilities | Functions |
 | ------| -------------|